 An agreement, often in writing, between a lender and a borrower to loan money at a future date subject to the completion of paperwork or compliance with stated conditions.

 Property owned in common by a husband and wife, which was not acquired as separate property.
 A classification of property peculiar to certain states.
 In community property states, assets may be owned in part by a spouse even if their name does not appear on the title.

-A property owned as a group, with rights to occupy specific units of the structure.
-An overseeing board, often referred to as a Homeowners Association, governs the property.
+Property owned as a group, with rights to occupy specific units of the structure.
+An overseeing board, a Homeowners Association, governs the property.

 Credit owed by the individual, not secured by real estate.

-A mortgage not insured by FHA or guarantee by the VA or Farmers Home Administration (FMHA).
+A mortgage not insured by FHA or guaranteed by the VA or Farmers Home Administration (FMHA).

-A provision in some ARMs, (Adjustable Rate Mortgage) that allows you to change the ARM to a fixed-rate loan at some point during the loan term.
+A provision included in some ARM (Adjustable-Rate Mortgage) Loans that allow you to change the ARM to a fixed-rate loan at a stated point during the loan term.

 The ratio, expressed as a percentage, which results when a borrower's monthly payment obligation on long-term debts is divided by his or her net effective income (FHA/VA loans) or gross monthly income (Conventional loans).

 The score given to an individual to determine their creditworthiness.
 These scores come from Experian, Equifax, and Trans Union.